Berlin Wall History

 1990 105 artists create the world's largest Open Air Gallery on a section of the Berlin Wall now known as the East Side Gallery.

-1990 Although several new border crossings have been opened in the previous 7 months, and many souvenir hunters (nicknamed Mauerspächte – Wall Woodpeckers) have cause significant damage creating other unofficial crossings it is on the 30th of June 1990 that the official removal of the Berlin Wall commences.
+1990 Although several new border crossings have been opened in the previous 7 months, and many souvenir hunters (nicknamed Mauerspächte – Wall Woodpeckers) have caused significant damage creating other unofficial crossings it is on the 30th of June 1990 that the official removal of the Berlin Wall commences.

 Berlin Wall History is a complex topic and we hope that we have distilled it down into a digestible form.
 Today, the Berlin Wall has been erased from the Berlin landscape except for a few selected sites.
 If you are looking to see the Wall for yourself have a look at the article on our Top 10 Berlin Wall Locations.